History of cricket to 1725: 1701 to 1720

+Croydon played London twice in July 1707: the first game was in Croydon, probably at Duppas Hill, and the second at Lamb's Conduit Field.
+Both matches were advertised by The Post Man as "two great matches at cricket (to be) plaid, between London and Croydon".
+No post-match reports have survived, so the results and scores are unknown.
+The match in Croydon is the earliest known important match in Surrey.

-On Wednesday, 23 June 1708, a local match took place somewhere in the Canterbury area and was recorded in the diary of one Thomas Minter, a Canterbury resident, who wrote: "We beat Ash Street at Crickets (sic)".
-Although this was probably a minor match only, it illustrates the popularity of cricket in Kent.
+In 1708, a local match took place somewhere in the Canterbury area, and was recorded in the diary of one Thomas Minter, a Canterbury resident, who wrote: "We beat Ash Street at Crickets (sic)".

-The earliest known match that definitely involved county teams, or teams using the names of counties, was Kent v Surrey at Dartford Brent on Wednesday, 29 June 1709.
-This was advertised in the Post Man the previous Saturday and played for a stake of £50.
-From this time, there are references to counties in use as team names although it is generally believed that the earliest "inter-county matches" were really inter-parish matches involving two villages on either side of a county boundary.
-Dartford was an important club in the first half of the 18th century and the match is the earliest known mention of Dartford Brent as a venue.
+The earliest-known match that definitely involved teams using the names of counties was Kent versus Surrey at Dartford Brent on Wednesday, 29 June 1709 Old Style (10 July 1709 New Style).
+This was advertised in the Post Man the previous Saturday, and played for a stake of £50.
+From this time, there are references to traditional counties in use as team names, although it is generally believed that the earliest "inter-county matches" were really inter-parish matches involving two villages on either side of a county boundary.
+Dartford was an important club in the first half of the 18th century, and the 1709 match is the earliest known mention of Dartford Brent as a venue.

-One player who could have taken part in the 1709 match was William Bedle (1680–1768), of Dartford, who is the earliest great player whose name has been recorded.
-He was "reckoned to be the most expert player in England" and must have been in his prime c.
+William Bedle, of Dartford, the earliest great player whose name has been recorded, was reckoned to be "the most expert player in England", and must have been in his prime c.
 1700 to c.
 1725.
 Other good players known to have been active in the 1720s were Edwin Stead of Kent; Edmund Chapman and Stephen Dingate of Surrey; Tim Coleman of London; and Thomas Waymark of Sussex.
+Another of the very few players to be named in contemporary sources was William Goodwin of Sunbury Cricket Club, which had a noted team in the 1720s and 1730s.
+Goodwin's skill received comment in a 1724 newspaper report, which described him as "able to play at Cricket with most People".

-Village cricket continued to thrive in the 18th century.
-On Friday, 31 May 1717, Thomas Marchant, a farmer from Hurstpierpoint in Sussex, first mentioned cricket in his diary.
+On Friday, 31 May 1717 Old Style (11 June 1717 New Style), Thomas Marchant, a farmer from Hurstpierpoint in Sussex, first mentioned cricket in his diary.
 He made numerous references to the game, particularly concerning his local club, until 1727.
-His son Will played for "our parish", as he often called the Hurstpierpoint team.
-In total, his diaries mention 21 village matches and the entries provide evidence of the widespread popularity of cricket in Sussex.
-It is from the 1717 season that a continuous history of English cricket by season is possible.
-Records of cricket have survived from every season after 1716, although the details in most seasons through the 18th century remain sparse.
+His son, Will, played for "our parish", as he often called the Hurstpierpoint team.
+In total, his diaries mention 21 village matches, and the entries provide evidence of the widespread popularity of cricket in Sussex.
+(Note: It is from the 1717 season that a continuous history of English cricket by season is possible.
+Records of cricket have survived from every season after 1716, although the details in most seasons through the 18th century remain sparse.)